-House Budget Would Decimate World Bank Funding
+House Bill Would Decimate World Bank Funding

 The bill is scheduled for markup on Wednesday, so funding levels remain tentative.
 But in its current form, the budget represents the GOP leadership’s wish list for 2018 funding.

-Cuts to the World Bank Group were not mentioned in the July 12 press release posted to the appropriations committee website, but it does mention “reductions to nonessential or lower-priority international programs.”
+Cuts to the World Bank were not mentioned in the July 12 press release posted to the appropriations committee website, but it does mention “reductions to nonessential or lower-priority international programs.”